briggstwitchell/git-workshop/intro/why-use-git.md

 Git gives us a system for keeping track of all of this information and more, and spares us the mess of creating multiple backup directories.
 It provides a way to share the workload of a project with multiple developers, and resolve the conflicts that inevitably arise when you collaborate.

 ---

-# Workshop goals
-- [x] learn what git is and why we should use it
-- [ ] learn the basic git commands
-- [ ] learn branching with git
-- [ ] learn merging with git
-- [ ] learn git collaboration with GitHub

 Alright, enough theory.
 Let's git started...